-Both ePCTs benefitted from the routine collection of MDS assessments which contain diagnosis and cognitive and physical function for all nursing home residents.
-MDS was used to identify residents who had been in the nursing home at least 90 of the last 100 days and who had a dementia diagnosis.
-The PROVEN intervention was delivered as a quality improvement intervention to everyone in the nursing home during the study period, so nursing home staff did not need to be aware of which residents were targeted for outcome analyses.
-This highly pragmatic approach was not possible in METRICAL in which a subset of eligible residents were targeted to receive the intervention because of its resource intensive nature, requiring equipment (mp3 players, headphones, etc.) and staff effort in personalizing music selection.
-An onsite formal process for selecting study targets from potentially eligible residents identified in MDS was necessary in treatment and control nursing homes.
+Both ePCTs benefited from the routine collection of MDS assessments that contain diagnosis and cognitive and physical function for all NH residents.
+MDS was used to identify residents who had been in the NH at least 90 of the last 100 days and who had a dementia diagnosis.
+The PROVEN intervention was delivered as a quality improvement intervention to everyone in the NH during the study period, so NH staff did not need to be aware of which residents were targeted for outcome analyses.
+This highly pragmatic approach was not possible in METRICAL in which a subset of eligible residents were targeted to receive the intervention because of its resource-intensive nature, requiring equipment (mp3 players, headphones, etc) and staff effort in personalizing music selection.
+An on-site formal process for selecting study targets from potentially eligible residents identified in MDS was necessary in treatment and control NHs.

 A second important use of healthcare data in both ePCTs was to measure the main outcome, hospital transfers using Medicare claims data for PROVEN and occurrence of agitated behaviors assessed in MDS for METRICAL.
-The PROVEN trial approach was straightforward; claims data allowed for complete case ascertainment because participants were all in Medicare and hospitals uniformly submit bills for admission.
-For METRICAL, the main outcome of agitated behavior collected through MDS is dependent on recognition and documentation of the behaviors by nursing staff.
-During the pilot phase of METRICAL, investigators discovered that agitated behaviors were underdetected in MDS, likely due to staff normalization of those behaviors over time.
-The measurement strategy for the full-scale ePCT was adjusted to include on-site data collection for a randomly selected subset of participants.
+The PROVEN trial approach was straightforward; claims data allowed for complete case ascertainment because participants were all in Medicare, and hospitals uniformly submit bills for admission.
+For METRICAL, the main outcome of agitated behavior collected through MDS depends on recognition and documentation of the behaviors by nursing staff.
+During the pilot phase of METRICAL, investigators discovered that agitated behaviors were underdetected in MDS, likely due to staff normalization of those behaviors over time.35 The measurement strategy for the full-scale ePCT was adjusted to include on-site data collection for a randomly selected subset of participants.36

 In the design and pilot phase, both trials used what they observed in administrative data about their main outcome measures to address imbalances across sites that could be addressed by altering their randomization protocols.
-In METRICAL, based on observed variation in documentation of agitated behaviors across nursing homes and the process for selecting eligible residents, study arms were balanced on behaviors and number of potentially eligible residents prior to randomization.
-Similarly, in PROVEN, trial arms were purposefully balanced at baseline on their historical rate of hospital transfers

-(primary outcome) to address the high underlying variation in the rate of hospitalization across nursing homes.
+In METRICAL, based on observed variation in documentation of agitated behaviors across NHs and the process for selecting eligible residents, study arms were balanced on behaviors and number of potentially eligible residents before randomization.
+Similarly, in PROVEN, trial arms were purposefully balanced at baseline on their historical rate of hospital transfers (primary outcome) to address the high underlying variation in the rate of hospitalization across NHs.

-Finally, both PROVEN and the pilot phase of METRICAL inserted new fields into the EHR to capture implementation adherence.
-The customized report integrated into the EHR to capture implementation adherence with the ePCT was underused and disliked by front-line providers, for whom the report had no relevance to clinical care.37 When planning an ePCT, researchers should use caution when inserting new elements into a workflow that do not serve a clinical purpose evident to front-line providers.
+Finally, both PROVEN and the pilot phase of METRIcAL inserted new fields into the EHR to capture implementation adherence.
+The customized report integrated into the EHR to capture implementation adherence with the ePCT was underused and disliked by frontline providers, for whom the report had no relevance to clinical care.37 When planning an ePCT, researchers should use caution when inserting new elements into a workflow that do not serve a clinical purpose evident to frontline providers.

-These two recent ePCTs conducted in nursing homes illustrate how routinely collected administrative data can be leveraged to promote balanced randomized clusters, streamline NH recruitment, facilitate patient selection, and enable an efficient, pragmatic approach to outcome ascertainment.
-However, the data strategy can introduce new challenges and like many aspects of conducting a clinical trial benefit from pilot testing.
+These two recent ePCTs conducted in NHs illustrate how routinely collected administrative data can be leveraged to promote balanced randomized clusters, streamline NH recruitment, facilitate patient selection, and enable an efficient, pragmatic approach to outcome ascertainment.
+However, the data strategy can introduce new challenges, and like many aspects of conducting a clinical trial, it can benefit from pilot testing.